DiAL-e Conferences

 The University of Hull was commissioned to develop resources and support materials to assist in the take-up of a new digital video archive, the ITN NewsFilm Online archive.
 This was officially launched on 3rd October 2008.

-The Newsfilm Archive has now been discontinued however the project produced an interactive resource which was originally available online at JISC but appears to be no longer curated.
+The Newsfilm Archive has now been discontinued; however, the project produced an interactive resource that was originally available online at JISC but appears to no longer be curated.

-In the course of developing these resources the authors identified a number of generic learning designs that came to form the DiAL-e framework.
-This was used to populate the resource with ideas and exemplars about how to use the NewsFilm Online archive across all disciplines and subject areas.
-The framework argues for a non content based approach to using these resources and is centred on the idea of student engagement.
+In developing these resources, the authors identified several generic learning designs that formed the DiAL-e framework.
+This was used to populate the resource with ideas and exemplars for using the NewsFilm Online archive across all disciplines and subject areas.
+The framework argues for a non-content-based approach to using these resources and is centred on student engagement.

 The RePRODUCE Project: Enhancing Teaching and Learning with Digital Resources

-This project, sponsored by the JISC, served to demonstrate how digital resources can be used and re-used to support learning and teaching in higher and further education.
-It is a 20-credit masters module which runs entirely online for 15 weeks.
-At the heart of the module is the DiAL-e framework which forms the basis of the entire learning experience.
+This project, sponsored by JISC, demonstrated how digital resources can be used and reused to support learning and teaching in higher and further education.
+It is a 20-credit master’s module which runs entirely online for 15 weeks.
+At the heart of the module is the DiAL-e framework, which underpins the entire learning experience.
 This is a staff development project focused on supporting academic staff in further and higher education to use and re-use digital resources such as video, sound archives, digital newspapers and more.
 It featured a selection of resources from the JISC Phase I digitisation projects.

 Please contact Kevin Burden (k.j.burden@hull.ac.uk) if you are interested in a credit-bearing programme that includes working with the DiAL-e Framework